Aryan Brigade: First Aryan Brigade

-The DC Universe's version of the Aryan Nation is a white supremacist terrorist organization that created a designer virus which would attack and destroy "non-white" DNA in humans.
-They were secretly led by U.S. Senator Sanders Hotchkins.
-When several noted chemists disappeared, they drew the FBI's attention.
-The FBI contacted Hannibal Martin, the Justice League Task Force's liaison, and the Martian Manhunter assembled a covert team to infiltrate the terrorists.
-While undercover, Hourman was forced to use his powers and drew the attention of the Aryan Nation's superhuman enforcers who call themselves the Aryan Brigade.
-Thanks to Blind Faith's mental powers, the Aryan Brigade was able to uncover and surprise the Task Force.
-They captured all but Hourman who returned to free them.
-In the meantime, the Nation had readied its virus for delivery into the atmosphere.
-J'onn followed the rocket and forced it to detonate in space.
-All members of the organization were subsequently arrested.
+The Aryan Nation is a white supremacist terrorist organization which created a designer virus that would attack and destroy "non-white" DNA in humans.
+They are secretly led by U.S. Senator Sanders Hotchkins.
+When several noted chemists disappear, the FBI contacts Hannibal Martin, the Justice League Task Force's liaison.
+In response, Martian Manhunter assembles a covert team to infiltrate the terrorists.
+While undercover, Hourman draws attention after being forced to use his powers and is attacked by the Aryan Nation's enforcers: the Aryan Brigade.
+With the aid of Blind Faith's mental powers, the Aryan Brigade ambushes the Task Force.
+The Aryan Brigade intends to distribute their virus throughout Earth's atmosphere, but is thwarted by Martian Manhunter who forces the rocket to detonate.

-Following this, the Aryan Brigade's members were recruited by the Overmaster to be part of his new Cadre.
-Golden Eagle II and Heatmonger popped up in one of the incarnations of the Suicide Squad.
+The Aryan Brigade's members are recruited by the Overmaster to be part of his new Cadre.
+Golden Eagle and Heatmonger go on to join the Suicide Squad.

-In Infinite Crisis, Iron Cross was seen as a member of Alexander Luthor Jr.'s Secret Society of Super Villains where he is among those who took part in the Battle of Metropolis.

-One Year Later, Iron Cross was seen amongst the recent incarnation of the Injustice League.

-Heatmonger and Iron Cross were among the villains transported to another world in Salvation Run.
-Iron Cross was killed by the Joker.
+Heatmonger and Iron Cross are among the villains transported to another world in Salvation Run.
+While stranded on the planet, Iron Cross is killed by the Joker.
 Heatmonger is used by Lex Luthor as a power source for a teleportation device, and is seemingly killed when it self-destructs.

-Blind Faith and Backlash appear as part of a group of villains seeking to avoid being sent to the prison planet.